 I am a social/personality psychologist interested in the self.
-A large literature defines the self as the beliefs and feelings a person holds that make her/him unique.
+A large literature defines the self as the beliefs and feelings a person holds that make them unique.
 I think about the self as a system, in other words, the self refers to independent but interrelated parts that comprise a unified whole.
 It includes structure (i.e., how parts relate to each other) as well as processes (i.e., how it works).

 Broadly, I study aspects of the self including how people view and feel about themselves (e.g., self-esteem; self-compassion), related processes (e.g., self-regulation; social comparisons), and its implications (e.g., academic outcomes, aspects of mental health).